DCSO/MISP-dockerized-docs/docs/changelogs/MISP-dockerized-proxy.md

 Since Release Candiate 0.3.0 we changed the development process from an Release Canditate change to an feature change development process.

+## Changelog for bug.MDD143 - Fix for function "create_certificate" deadlock Bug
+### Update Informations
+Proxy version 1.4-alpine creates a file to prevent the misp-server from creating its own certificate.
+This should be deleted once the creation is complete.
+Unfortunately the proxy with verison 1.4-alpine interrupted the script before removing the file.
+Therefore it has not been deleted anymore.
+Since only one file was used for both the proxy and the misp-server this bug has the consequence that the apache2 entrypoint of the misp-server version 2.4.97-2.4.99 is also deadlocked.

+### General Changes
+No general changes were made.

+### Fixes & Improvements
+- Added a new misp-proxy version 1.5 with a own pid file for misp-server and misp-proxy.

+### Detailed Changes
+- We have added an additional pid file.
+So we now have one that creates the misp-proxy and queries the misp-server and one that is created by the misp-server and queries the misp-proxy.
+Its own file can overwrite both the proxy and the server.
+Therefore such deadlocks should be a thing of the past in the future.

 ## Changelog for bug.MDD141 - Wrong common name in the certificate after installation### Update
 We have created a new container version to fix the false common name in the certificate.